krakrukra/PocketAdmin/README.md

 headers, but integral parts of usb.c, main.c, msd.c respectively.
 they are not intended to be included in any other files.

+for easy in-field updates, you can use the DFU bootloader.
+There is a dfu
-for your convenience, there is a dfu firmware image available in /extra/
+firmware image available in /firmware/firmware\_RRNNN.dfu file.
+The name
-directory. the name format is like this: firmware\_RRNNN.dfu, where
-RR stands for board revision (13 = rev 1.3) , NNN stands for firmware version.
+format is this: RR stands for board revision (13 = rev 1.3) , NNN stands
-For example, firmware\_13000.dfu means board revision 1.3, firmware version 0
+for firmware version.
+For example, firmware\_13000.dfu means
+board revision 1.3, firmware version 0

 ## directories info